gbeltrao/squidex-docs/02-architecture/01-overview.md

 Squidex is based on the following frameworks and tools:

 * ASP.NET Core for
-* Angular for the Management UI
+* Angular for the management UI
 * MongoDB for the Event Store and the Read Models
 * Redis as PubSub system (Only needed if you run Squidex in a Cluster)